akeed/akeed.github.io/_posts/2014-11-27-welcome-to-jekyll.markdown

 date:   2014-11-27 11:34:53
 categories: jekyll
 ---
+*This is not the kind of posts to expect on this blog, but I feel a need to give kudos to Jekyll: thanks for your work!*

 Inspired by Izhar's [How I did it][izhar-blog] blog, I tried to get the same environment, but will go with Jekyll for now (easier to get up and running - for me).

 I use the base Jekyll theme (= I'm lazy).
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)